MIFIDPRU 8 Disclosures

 • risk management.

 The Company has complied with MIFIDPRU 8 in a manner which is appropriate to its size, internal organisation and to the nature, scope and complexity of activities undertaken.
-To note, remuneration codes applicable to the Firm do permit a proportionate application of the rules and accordingly the Company has opted to not disclose all details on the grounds of confidentiality.
+To note, remuneration codes applicable to the Company do permit a proportionate application of the rules and accordingly the Company has opted to not disclose all details on the grounds of confidentiality.

 Basis of Remuneration

-remuneration, allowing for the possibility of paying lower, or zero, variable remuneration in the event that the Company reports a loss and/or may not be able to meet its capital or liquidity regulatory requirements.
-For senior investment professionals, performance-related pay is subject to deferral or clawback against future
+Remuneration at the Company is made up of a combination of fixed (salary) and variable, performance-related (bonus) components, both short-term and long-term.
+The fixed component represents a sufficiently high proportion of each employee’s total remuneration to enable the operation of a flexible policy on variable remuneration, allowing for the possibility of paying lower, or zero, variable remuneration in the event that the Company reports a loss and/or may not be able to meet its capital or liquidity regulatory requirements.
+For senior investment professionals, performance-related pay is subject to deferral or clawback against future performance.

 Salaries

 Salaries are determined in line with other investment management firms of a similar size to attract and retain appropriately skilled staff.
-Salaries are normally reviewed in April each year, although changes can be made at other times of the year to reflect changes in responsibility or promotions and/or significant changes in
+Salaries are normally reviewed in April each year, although changes can be made at other times of the year to reflect changes in responsibility or promotions and/or significant changes in market levels.

 Bonus